 Any minor who has reached his sixteenth birthday and is residing in this Commonwealth, or any parent or guardian of such minor, may petition the juvenile and domestic relations district court for the county or city in which either the minor or his parents or guardian resides for a determination that the minor named in the petition be emancipated.
 The petition shall contain, in addition to the information required by § 16.1-262, the gender of the minor and, if the petitioner is not the minor, the name of the petitioner and the relationship of the petitioner to the minor.
-The petition shall permit the choice between "male," "female," or "nonbinary" when designating the gender of the minor.
+The petition shall permit the choice between "male," "female," or an "X" marker where the "X" means unspecified or other gender identity when designating the gender of the minor.
 If the petition is based on the minor's desire to enter into a valid marriage, the petition shall also include the name, age, date of birth, if known, and residence of the intended spouse.
 The petitioner shall also attach copies of any criminal records of each individual intending to be married.
 The petitioner shall also attach copies of any protective order issued between the individuals to be married.